 For a breath of fresh air and city views, head to the open-air viewing platform at the top of the museum.

-Follow the fiddle
+6- Follow the Fiddle

 Follow the sound of Irish music to Peadar O’Donnells, Derry’s most popular music pub.

 Although local and visiting musicians often perform impromptu, the pub also has a pre-organised live Irish band that plays every night of the week.

-Shopping and theatre
+7- Shopping and Theatre